V-Sekai/manuals/decisions/20240627-gdextension-as-libriscv.md

-# Proposed: RISCV Binaries as Shared Libraries
+# Superceded: RISCV Binaries as Shared Libraries

 ## The Context